cfware/babel-plugin-template-html-minifier/readme.md

 ### `tags`

 An array of template tag identifier names.
-Defaults to just `html`.

 ```js
 yo`